cherrz/cherrz/README.md

 ### About me and my job ⬇️

-As a Bachelor of Computer Science Engineering and ISTQB certified QA with more than 3 years of commercial experience (6 years in total in IT), he covers all major stages of software testing.
-He is proficient in creating and executing Test Cases and Test Scenarios to ensure that products meet client requirements.
-He has mostly worked on web projects, but he also has experience in testing mobile apps, both on iOS and Android.
-He has knowledge of HTML, CSS, JavaScript, TS & SQL, and tools like Postman (REST API), GIT, and Jira suite.
-He has been working in an Agile (Scrum) environment for years.
-He is constantly developing himself after work hours.
+As an ISTQB certified QA with more than 3 years of commercial experience (5 years in total in IT) I cover all major stages of software testing.
+I’m proficient in creating and executing test cases and test scenarios to ensure that products meet client requirements.
+I work on web projects, but I also have experience in testing mobile apps, both on iOS and Android.
+I have knowledge of HTML, CSS, JavaScript, TypeScript & SQL, and tools like Postman (REST API), GIT, and Jira suite.
+I have been working in an Agile (Scrum) environment for years.
+I can manage my work, I understand the processes of the project involved and have project management certifications such as ITIL, AgilePM and Prince2.

 ## My tech stack:
 <div display='inline'>